 The total of the pledges is the primary determinant of the church’s revenues that will be available to cover the costs of our programs and ministry to the congregation and outreach to the community as well as the salaries of our staff and day-to-day operations in the coming year.

 We ask every member to make a pledge of financial support by December 31 of each year, in an amount as generous as circumstances allow.
-If you’d like to make a pledge for 2023, you can do so by filling out a pledge form.
-You may contact the church office at (828) 859-9414 or email@example.com for more information.
+If you’d like to make a pledge for 2024, you can do so by filling out an online pledge form, downloading and returning a completed Pledge Card, or you may contact the church office at (828) 859-9414 or firstname.lastname@example.org for more information.

 The Congregational Church, UCC has four endowed funds.
 Gifts, bequests and reinvestment keep this essential source healthy and current.
 A gift to the endowment helps guarantee the church’s financial future.
 There are many ways to structure planned gifts to secure tax advantages for you while benefiting our church.

 memorial Endowment Fund